Circle line (London Underground): Railway line

 The Circle line is 27 km long with 36 stations.
-Almost all of its track, and all of its stations, are shared with the other London Underground sub-surface lines: the Hammersmith & City line from Hammersmith to just north of Aldgate; the Metropolitan line from Baker Street to Aldgate; and the District line from Tower Hill station to Edgware Road station, (except for a short connecting section near Gloucester Road).
+Almost all of its track, and all of its stations, are shared with the other London Underground sub-surface lines: the Hammersmith & City line from Hammersmith to Liverpool Street; the Metropolitan line from just east of Baker Street to Aldgate station; the main branch of the District line from Tower Hill station to Gloucester Road; and the Edgware Road branch of the District line from High Street Kensington to Edgware Road.
+The only two sections of track which are not shared with any other lines are linking sections between Aldgate and Tower Hill, and between Gloucester Road and High Street Kensington.
 The line is electrified with a four-rail DC system: a central conductor rail is energised at -210 V and a rail outside the running rail at +420 V, giving a potential difference of 630 V. The running rails are not electrified.
 Much of the 2 mi 35 chain double track railway from the Hammersmith terminus to Westbourne Park station is on a 20 ft high brick viaduct.

 East of Westbourne Park the line passes beneath the Great Western Main Line before resurfacing at Royal Oak station and running alongside the tracks of the main line to an island platform just north of the suburban platforms at Paddington station.
 The line enters a cut and cover tunnel at the end of the platforms and meets the District line and the other end of the Circle line from Bayswater at Praed Street Junction before passing through Edgware Road station in a cutting.
 After King's Cross St Pancras station the line exits the tunnel before passing over the Ray Street Gridiron beneath which pass the City Widened Lines which are currently used by Thameslink services.
 The line continues underground after Farringdon station; there are bay platforms at Moorgate station.

 After passing through Aldgate station, the terminus of the Metropolitan line, the line joins the District line shortly before Tower Hill; this part of the line includes stations on the Victoria Embankment, on the north bank of the Thames, as far as Westminster station.
 West of Gloucester Road station the line turns off the District main line to join the District line's Edgware Road branch just before High Street Kensington station.
 In Bayswater the line is in a cutting, concealed from above by a façade of two five-storey houses at Nos 23 and 24 Leinster Gardens.
 Trains then call at the second Paddington station on Praed Street before rejoining the Hammersmith & City line at Praed Street junction and terminating at the four-platform Edgware Road station.